mmaraya/imagetools/README.md

 Image Tools
 ===========

-This repository contains a collection of custom image manipulation utilities written in C++ and Python.
+This repository contains a collection of custom image manipulation utilities written in Python.

 exifrename.py
 -------------